YajJackson/tasks/readme.md

 ## Overview
-Simple task management directly in your shell.
+Simple task management directly in your terminal.

 ## Features